 • Together with warm weather(20-22 C) improves the evaporation of moisture from the skin, has a tonic effect on the body, activates internal reserves;

-• At a wind speed of 4-8 m / s, the functioning of the nervous, immune and endocrine systems improves, the body's resistance to infections improves;
+• At a wind speed of 4-8 m/s, the functioning of the nervous, immune and endocrine systems improves, and the body's resistance to infections improves;

 • Reduces the risk of overheating in hot weather.

-• Wind more than 20 m/s causes difficulty in breathing: it acts on the mechanoreceptors of the respiratory mucosa and causes reflex constriction of the vocal cords and bronchi.
+• Wind of more than 20 m/s causes difficulty breathing: it affects the mechanoreceptors of the respiratory tract mucosa and causes a reflex narrowing of the vocal cords and bronchi.
 Increases heat transfer, so the cold is more noticeable in windy weather;

 • Causes anxiety and restlessness;

 • Increases the risk of colds.
-Wind, and especially drafts, cause muscle and vascular spasm in a local area of the body, after which inflammation and pain develop, and optimal conditions are created for the reproduction of bacteria.
-It is in this scenario that often develop neuralgia, runny nose, mild colds, exacerbation of chronic rheumatism, sciatica;
+Wind, and especially drafts, cause muscle and vascular spasms in a local area of the body, after which inflammation and pain develop and optimal conditions are created for the proliferation of bacteria.
+It is in this scenario that neuralgia, runny nose, mild colds, exacerbation of chronic rheumatism, radiculitis often develop;

-• It dries out the mucous membranes and skin, which worsen their protective properties.
-The skin begins to peel off, dries up, cracks, and the pathogenic flora easily penetrates into microdamages.
+• It dries out the mucous membranes and skin, which impair their protective properties.
+The skin begins to peel, dries out, cracks, and pathogenic flora easily penetrates microdamages.

 • avoid drafts;

-Residents of megacities breathe air polluted with exhaust gas particles, emissions from factories and enterprises, coal combustion products, and dust.
-Together, these substances create a dangerous aerosol in the air, which increases the risk of developing coronary artery disease, thrombosis, bronchial asthma and other allergic diseases, inflammation of the mucous membranes of the respiratory tract and cancer.
-A particular health hazard is smog - a fog of harmful chemical particles that "hangs" over major cities in windless weather.
+Residents of megacities breathe air polluted by exhaust particles, emissions from factories and enterprises, coal combustion products, and dust.
+Together, these substances create a dangerous aerosol in the air, which increases the risk of developing coronary artery disease, thrombosis, bronchial asthma and other allergic diseases, inflammatory processes of the mucous membranes of the respiratory tract and cancer.
+A particular health hazard is posed by smog - a fog of harmful chemical particles that “hangs” over major cities in weather without wind.

-The air we breathe contains positively and negatively charged ions, the percentage of which depends on the season, the purity of the atmosphere, atmospheric pressure and other factors.
-Positively charged particles negatively affect a person, cause headaches, fatigue, general malaise and increase the risk of a heart attack.
+The air we breathe contains positively and negatively charged ions, the percentage of which depends on the time of year, the purity of the atmosphere, atmospheric pressure and other factors.
+Positively charged particles negatively affect humans, causing headaches, fatigue, general malaise and increasing the risk of heart attack.
 Negatively charged ions accelerate wound healing, improve mood and well-being.

-Air with impurities formed naturally has a positive effect on health.
+Air with naturally occurring impurities has a positive effect on health.

 • Sea salts.
-The air on the coast of the sea is characterized by high humidity and a special composition: it is saturated with salts and minerals from sea water.
-Such an air environment favorably affects the bronchi and lungs, reduces the likelihood of croup and exacerbation of bronchial asthma.
+The air on the sea coast is characterized by high humidity and a special composition: it is saturated with salts and minerals from sea water.
+This air environment has a beneficial effect on the bronchi and lungs, reducing the likelihood of croup and exacerbation of bronchial asthma.

-• Some phytoncides that stand out coniferous trees(young pines, spruces, thuja, fir), as well as poplar and birch, have a detrimental effect on bacteria and fungi and stop their growth.
+• Some phytoncides that are released coniferous trees(young pines, spruces, thuja, fir), as well as poplar and birch, have a detrimental effect on bacteria and fungi and stop their growth.

-• negatively charged ions.
-There are especially many of them in the air after a thunderstorm, as well as near mountain waterfalls, on the banks of reservoirs.
+• Negatively charged ions.
+There are especially many of them in the air after a thunderstorm, as well as near mountain waterfalls and on the banks of reservoirs.
 Ions with a negative charge accelerate the recovery of the body after infections and injuries, normalize the condition of the mucous membranes lining the respiratory tract, and have a positive effect on the central nervous system.

-• Carbon monoxide and nitrogen causes oxygen starvation, leading to malaise and headache.
-The main contribution to the formation of these compounds is made by vehicles and emissions from industrial enterprises.
+• Carbon and nitrogen monoxide causes oxygen starvation, leading to malaise and headaches.
+The main contribution to the formation of these compounds comes from motor vehicles and emissions from industrial enterprises.

 • Sulfur dioxide is a compound that irritates the mucous membranes of the respiratory tract and eyes and reduces their protective properties.
-Causes conjunctivitis, bronchitis, heart disease and blood vessels.
+Causes conjunctivitis, bronchitis, heart and vascular diseases.
 It is actively formed during the combustion of coal at thermal power plants and enters the air with industrial emissions.

 • Soot is a carcinogen.
 Its particles less than 5 microns settle in the alveoli and are no longer removed from there, causing lung diseases.
-It is formed during the combustion of rubber, plastics, hydrocarbons.
+Formed by the combustion of rubber, plastics, and hydrocarbons.

 How to avoid negative influence:

-• use high-quality, certified cleaners and indoor air ionizers, not forgetting to change filters in a timely manner;
+• use high-quality, certified indoor air purifiers and ionizers, not forgetting to change filters in a timely manner;

 • carry out scheduled replacement of filters in air conditioners;

-• if possible, walk more often in parks remote from the tracks, or outside the city;
+• if possible, take walks more often in parks remote from the highways or outside the city;

-• undergo speleotherapy sessions with a course of 10 procedures 2 times a year, especially for people suffering from allergic diseases, nervous and respiratory systems;
+• undergo speleotherapy sessions with a course of 10 procedures 2 times a year, especially for people suffering from allergic diseases of the nervous and respiratory systems;

 The effect of solar radiation on immunity

 The totality of all the energy coming from the sun is called solar radiation.
-The most important for the body is ultraviolet radiation, which, depending on the spectrum, penetrates to different depths in the tissues, having different effects on the body.
-In more detail about the influence of ultraviolet radiation is described in our separate article, we will dwell on the main points that relate to immunity.
+Ultraviolet radiation is of greatest importance for the body, which, depending on the spectrum, penetrates to different depths into the tissue, having different effects on the body.
+The influence of ultraviolet radiation is described in more detail in our separate article; we will dwell on the main points that relate to immunity.

 Positive influence

-• Sunlight is necessary for normal human life - an insufficient amount sunny days leads to a deficiency of serotonin and endorphins and depression, which adversely affects the immune system.
+• Sunlight is necessary for normal human life - not enough sunny days leads to a deficiency of serotonin and endorphins and depression, which negatively affects the immune system.
 Sufficient quantity sunlight improves mood and stimulates brain activity.

-• It activates the work of all organs and systems, accelerates blood circulation and metabolism.
+• Activates the work of all organs and systems, accelerates blood circulation and metabolism.

-• It activates the synthesis of vitamin D in the skin, which is involved in the metabolism of phosphorus and calcium, and a number of other processes.
+• Activates the synthesis of vitamin D in the skin, which is involved in the metabolism of phosphorus and calcium, and a number of other processes.

 • Accelerates the treatment of skin diseases such as psoriasis, eczema, acne.

-• It has a detrimental effect on pathogenic microorganisms.
+• Has a detrimental effect on pathogenic microorganisms.

-• The heat of the sun warms and relaxes the muscles, relieves soreness.
+• The warmth of the sun warms up and relaxes muscles, relieves soreness.

-• Visible sun rays are directly involved in the work of the visual analyzer, provide color vision- are reflected from various items, fall on the retina and turn into nerve impulses that are already analyzed by the brain.
+• Visible sun rays are directly involved in the work of the visual analyzer, providing color vision- reflected from various items, enter the retina and turn into nerve impulses, which are already analyzed by the brain.

-• Synchronize biorhythms, providing alternation of sleep and wakefulness.
+• Synchronizes biorhythms, ensuring alternation of sleep and wakefulness.

-Negative influence is associated with excessive action solar radiation per person.
+Negative influence is associated with excess action solar radiation per person.

 • Can lead to sunstroke, a dangerous condition that can be fatal.